 Smoke Detectors and Fire Safety

 But do you know all the ways a fire can start?
-You might remember the old ads where a chip pan caught fire, but how many of us now deep fry in open pans?
+You might remember the old adverts where a chip pan caught fire, but how many of us now deep fry in open pans?
 The risks these days are more integrated into the house.
 Electric circuits can be lethal in older houses because of wear and tear and in newer houses because of overloading and quick and cheap fitting.

-Plugs can become overloaded by TVs, videos, DVD players, stereos, mobile phone chargers, hairdryers and home PCs to name a few so it's no wonder that sockets overheat and connections melt.
-And in some houses you can find nearly all those things in one teenager's room!
+Plugs can become overloaded by TVs, videos, DVD players, stereos, mobile phone chargers, hairdryers and home PCs to name a few, so it’s no wonder that sockets overheat and connections melt.
+And in some houses you can find nearly all those things in one teenager’s room!

 You can remedy this by making sure you use a multi socket extension lead (surge protected are best) so that only one plug goes into the wall socket and one plug per socket on the lead.
-You can get up to eight sockets on an extension lead so there's no excuse..
+You can get up to eight sockets on an extension lead so there’s no excuse.

 Develop a bedtime routine!
-No, I don't mean milk and biscuits for everyone, but plug checks.
-If you leave things switched on at the wall, even on standby, they are still using an electric current and are therefore 'live', not to mention costing you money.
-A quarter of all people killed in home fires are asleep at the time so by turning all plugs and lights off properly and you are seriously reducing the risks.
+No, I don’t mean milk and biscuits for everyone, but plug checks.
+If you leave things switched on at the wall, even on standby, they are still using an electric current and are therefore ‘live’, not to mention costing you money.
+A quarter of all people killed in home fires are asleep at the time, so by turning all plugs and lights off properly and you are seriously reducing the risks.

 Never Play With Matches, Charlie